LucianoXu/NQPV/README.md

 - proof hint : we will focus on it in the next section.
 - loaded operator : the verifier loads a numpy ".npy" file as the operator value.
 - scope : a new sub-scope will be defined.
-- imported module : process another ".npqv" file, and import it as a scope variable.

 **loaded operator**: example code.
 Of course, there should exists the binary file at the specified location.
 The location is relative to the ".nqpv" module file.
 ```